robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 2. An ad unit may have sizes that IX does not support.
 By explicitly stating the size, you can choose not to have IX bid on certain sizes that are invalid.

-### How do I view IX's bid request in the network?
+### How can I view the bid request sent to IX by Prebid.js?

 In your browser of choice, create a new tab and open the developer tools.
 In developer tools, select the network tab.
 Then, navigate to a page where IX is